Mochaware

 The decoration, applied over the dark ground, includes a wavy line in ochre and iron red, interspersed with stylized clusters of orange grapes outlined in ochre, and leafy green vines.

-This folk art approach to surface decoration is rustic and expressive, created by a potter experimenting beyond standardized designs.
+This folk art approach to surface decoration is rustic and expressive.

 The pitcher’s spout and handle are accented with hand-painted cobalt blue, adding another distinctive touch.